pointertoaperson/sensor_ppg/README.md

 ## Overview

-**connectHeart** is an embedded systems/IoT project based on the STM32F103 microcontroller for signal processing and the ESP8266 as a display controller and radio unit.
+**connectHeart** is an embedded systems/IoT project to evaluate HEART RATE and OXYGEN saturation from PPG signal (from custom built analog circuit) based on the STM32F103 microcontroller for signal processing and the ESP8266 as a display controller and radio unit.
 This is the initial development phase focused on **hardware bring-up** and **integration of the CMSIS library** for low-level peripheral control.
 The goal is to build a reliable foundation for embedded development using modular, reusable drivers and communication interfaces.

 This stage includes interfacing key components, validating hardware, and building minimal firmware drivers.